bhisaac/5eFP/5eFP-SRD.md

 ## Street Rat

-You grew up on the streets alone, orphaned, and poor.
-You had no one to watch over or provide for you, so you learned to provide for yourself.
-You fought fiercely over food and kept a constant watchout for other desperate souls who might steal from you.
-You slept on rooftops and in alleyways, were exposed to the elements, and endured sickness without the advantage of medicine or a place to recuperate.
-You've survived despite all odds and did so through cunning, strength, speed, or some combination of each.
+You grew up on the streets alone, fighting for survival every day.
+You had no family or financial support, slept in alleyways and on rooftops, and had to endure sickness without access to medicine.
+Despite all odds, you managed to survive by relying on your strength, speed, and cunning.

 **Tool Proficiencies:** Disguise kit, thieves' tools

-**Equipment:** A dagger (small knife), a pet critter, a token to remember your parents by, and a belt pouch containing ⛁
+**Equipment:** A dagger (small knife), a pet critter, a trinket to remember your parents (or guardians) by, and a belt pouch containing ⛁

 ### Feature: Streetwise

 If you are the party controller and you move through 1 or more map tiles with the city, dungeon, or road terrains, you gain +1 speed and may move through buildings and end your turn on a building (rooftop) as if they were roads.
-Your pet critter allows you to remove one additional obscuring tile up to two map tiles away.
+Your pet critter allows you to remove one additional obscuring map tile up to 2 squares away.
 Also, your party may act on a surprise round if the party token is on a building, city, dungeon, or road terrain map tile.

 ## Background-Name